kangtastic/hp-wmi-sensors/README.rst

 - Non-numeric HP sensor types such as intrusion sensors that belong to the ``HP_BIOSStateSensor`` WMI object type are not supported.
 - It is intended that the ``debugfs`` interface will facilitate supporting more types in the future.
-Whether systems that implement more than the types already supported exist in the wild is another issue.
+Whether systems that actually implement more than the types already supported exist in the wild is unknown.
 - A sensor's ``lowest`` and ``highest`` attributes are only updated upon reads, not automatically in the background (unless an ``update_interval`` is set).
 - Using the ``update_interval`` facility incurs a small but recurring load on